 Massachusetts Harassment Laws

 Harassment is defined under Massachusetts statutes as “willfully and maliciously” engaging in behavior that alarms a person or would cause a reasonable person emotional distress.
-The acts can occur in person, over the telephone, or even over the Internet via email or social media like Facebook, Twitter, or Snapchat.
+The acts can occur in person, over the telephone, or over the Internet via email or social media like Facebook, Twitter, or Snapchat.

 In order to be convicted of this offense, the prosecution must prove you engaged in a pattern, or committed a series of these harassing acts over time.

 If convicted of criminal harassment, could face up to 2 ½ years in prison and fines reaching $1,000.
 If this is the second or subsequent time you have faced this charge, your potential sentence is increased to 2 ½ to 10 years in prison.

 Don’t face these kind of penalties alone.
 Contact me today.